mguymon/by_your_command/README.md

       <version>0.0.1</version>
     </dependency>

+## Config

+Create a [Typesafe Config](https://github.com/typesafehub/config) application.conf and set the packages to be scanned for commands

+    command.packages=com.package.to.scan

+or

+    command.packages=[com.package.to.scan1, com.package.to.scan2]

 ## How Does it Work

 By scanning the classpath for Classes annotated with @ByYourCommand, a methods are made executable by a GUI or from the command line via the **com.tobedevoured.command.Runner**.